thingsboard/thingsboard.github.io/_includes/templates/edge/what-is-edge.md

 In such scenarios, separate ThingsBoard Edge instances would need to be provisioned for each tenant.
 {% else %}
 With ThingsBoard Edge, data analysis and management is brought to the edge, where data generation happens.
-It synchronizes effortlessly with ThingsBoard CE, whether it's a [demo](https://demo.thingsboard.io/){: target="_blank"} or an on-premise installation, according to your business requirements.
+It synchronizes effortlessly with ThingsBoard CE according to your business requirements.

 ThingsBoard Edge CE is designed for a **single** tenant and/or **single** customer.
 Sharing ThingsBoard Edge between multiple tenants or customers is not feasible, and devices from different tenants or customers cannot be connected to a single ThingsBoard Edge.